Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Frequently Asked Questions (FAQ)

+Do I need blocking diodes when mixing panels in parallel?
 If you are mixing panels with different voltages in parallel (which we don't recommend), or if you have more than two parallel strings, you should use inline MC4 fuses or blocking diodes to prevent higher-voltage panels from back-feeding power into lower-voltage panels, which can cause overheating or fire.

+Will a PWM controller handle mixed panels better than MPPT?
 No. An MPPT (Maximum Power Point Tracking) controller is vastly superior for handling mixed arrays, especially in parallel, because it can sweep the voltage curve to find the best compromise.
 A PWM controller will simply drag the entire array down to the battery voltage, resulting in massive power loss.

+Can I mix bifacial and standard panels?
 You can, but treat them as mismatched panels.
 Bifacial panels produce varying amounts of extra current from the rear side.
 If you wire a bifacial panel in series with a standard panel, the standard panel will throttle the extra current generated by the bifacial panel.
 Wire them in parallel or use separate controllers.
-(Read more in our Bifacial Solar Panel Guide).

 Share Article